indranildeveloper/indranildeveloper-kepler.gl/docs/api-reference/actions/actions.md

 ## ActionTypes

-indranildeveloper-kepler.gl action types, can be listened by reducers to perform additional tasks whenever an action is called in indranildeveloper-kepler.gl
+indranil-kepler.gl action types, can be listened by reducers to perform additional tasks whenever an action is called in indranil-kepler.gl

 Type: [Object][164]